Washington State Ferries to get $38M from feds to improve service

 - Wahkiakum County: $159,022

-- The Marine Division of the King County Department of Transportation: $380,753
+- Marine Division of the King County Department of Transportation: $380,753

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.